chunggainchi/exhausted/INSTRUCTIONS_FOR_CONTENT_CREATION.md

 import Link from 'next/link';
 import Image from 'next/image';
-import { ChevronRight } from 'lucide-react'; // Or other icons as needed
+import { ChevronRight } from 'lucide-react'; // Or other icons as needed import RelatedPosts from '@/components/RelatedPosts';
+import BackToTopButton from '@/components/BackToTopButton';

 // 1.
 Metadata Export
 export const metadata: Metadata = {